ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 - If the "token_upload" parameter in the access token request specified the value 2, then the access token response MUST include the "access_token" parameter specifying the issued access token and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

+When C receives an access token response that includes the "token_upload" parameter encoding the value 2 or 3 (see {{sec-new-series-on-the-fly}}), C is explicitly told that:

+* The dynamic update of access rights that was asked through the access token request did not succeed.

+* The RS does not store an old access token belonging to the token series that C asked to extend.

+  Profiles of ACE typically prescribe that, in such case, the RS does not have anymore the secure communication association that was previously shared with C and bound to such old access token.

-When C receives an access token response that includes the "token_upload" parameter encoding the value 2 or 3, C is explicitly told that the issued access token is the first one of a new token series.
-That is, the dynamic update of access rights that was asked through the access token request has not happened, and the RS does not have the expected secure communication association shared with C anymore (see {{sec-updated_rights}}).
-Consequently, C takes the next steps with the RS according to the profile of ACE used, e.g., C establishes a secure communication association with the RS and bound to the issued access token.
+* The issued access token is the first one of a new token series.

+Consequently, C takes the next steps with the RS according to the profile of ACE used, e.g., C establishes a secure communication association with the RS and bound to the issued access token of the new token series.

 ### Examples